zelunzhang-melb/Workshop-10/README.md

 based on a condition (e.g., player proximity, enemy's health), or simply a time interval.
 For our enemy cubes, we will call the random interval between firing projectiles the "idle state".
+Instead of continuously rotating to aim towards the player, enemies should simply look "forward" in this state.
-Then, rather than an attack being instantaneous, a new "attack state" will involve the enemy rotating to face the player for a second or so before firing a projectile.
+Then, rather than an attack
+being instantaneous, we enter an "attack state" which involves the enemy rotating to face the player before firing a projectile.
 At this point the enemy re-enters the idle state, returning to a _neutral_ "forward" aim, and the process repeats.

 Your task is to facilitate this aim-first, _then_ fire behaviour.
+The sequence should be no longer than a second or so.
 Note that sequencing enemy attacks like can be useful for more than adding a bit of "polish".
 It can also make random elements less frustrating for the player since there's a bit of notice before a projectile comes flying!